jhudsl/tidyversecourse/docs/02-get-data.md

 Alternatively, JSON (JavaScript Object Notation) data are *nested* and *hierarchical*.
 JSON  is a very commonly-used text-based way to send information between a browser and a server.
 It is easy for humans to read and to write.
 JSON data adhere to certain rules in how they are structured.
 For simplicity, JSON format requires objects to be comprised of **key-value pairs**.
 For example, in the case of: `{"Name": "Isabela"}`, "Name" would be a key, "Isabela" would be a value, and together they would be a key-value pair.
 Let's take a look at how JSON data looks in R.This means that key-pairs can be organized into different levels (hierarchical) with some levels of information being stored *within* other levels (nested).

-![JSON data are hierarchical and nested](https://docs.google.com/presentation/d/1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU/export/png?id=1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU&pageid=g3d555e2b2e_0_13)

-Using a snippet of JSON data here, we see a portion of JSON data from Yelp explaining a restaurant.
-We're looking at the `attributes` of this restaurant.
+Using a snippet of JSON data here, we see a portion of JSON data from Yelp looking at the `attributes` of a restaurant.
 Within `attributes`, there are four nested categories: `Take-out`, `Wi-Fi`, `Drive-Thru`, and `Good For`.
 In the hierarchy, attributes is at the top, while these four categories are within attributes.
 Within one of these attributes `Good For`, we see another level within the hierarchy.
 In this third level we see a number of other categories nested within `Good For`.
 This should give you a slightly better idea of how JSON data are structured.

+![JSON data are hierarchical and nested](https://docs.google.com/presentation/d/1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU/export/png?id=1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU&pageid=g3d555e2b2e_0_13)

-To get a sense of what JSON data look like, take a peak at this minimal example:
+To get a sense of what JSON data look like in R, take a peak at this minimal example:

-Here, rather than reading

 ```r